Jeremiah 16 - 17 - Outline of Jeremiah (Book Notes menu page)

 2. Not mourning (16:5-7) - No comfort in this land.

-• Ezekiel, who had been taken into captivity during the brief reign of Jehoiachin (about 11 years before the fall of Jerusalem), was also a living illustration of the judgment soon to fall upon Judah.
-He presented "the sign of the unmourning prophet" when his wife died (Eze 24:15-27).
+He also was a living illustration of the judgment soon to fall upon Judah, as he presented "the sign of the unmourning prophet" when his wife died (Eze 24:15-27).

 3. Not feasting (16:8-9)- No gladness in this place.